HiringCoach.ai

 Purpose

-Ensure every third party that processes HiringCoachAI data is vetted, contracted, documented, and reviewed using a risk-based vendor-management process appropriate to the service scope.
+Ensure every third party that processes or receives HiringCoachAI data, including a user-authorized connected provider, is vetted, contractually classified, documented, and reviewed using a risk-based vendor-management process appropriate to the service scope.

 Risk-based approach